- Represents the State on most appeals to the Minnesota Court of Appeals, Supreme Court and federal courts taken from criminal files in our office.

 - Assists law enforcement by providing training sessions on various topics involved in law enforcement efforts.

 The County Attorney's Office does not investigate crimes or accept reports of a crime.
 Investigations are conducted by law enforcement officers such as the police or sheriff.
-They gather evidence inlcuding witness statements, drug tests, fingerprints or ballistic tests and submit the evidence to the County Attorney for review and a charging decision.
+They gather evidence including witness statements, drug tests, fingerprints or ballistic tests consistent with the Charging Guidelines, and then submits the evidence to the County Attorney for review and a charging decision.
 If you need to report a crime, contact the local Law Enforcement Agency where the crime occurred.

 Certain cases may be prosecuted by a City Attorney.